ASERG-STELA/shu-development-process/Initiation/level4/level4-initiation.md

 <!-- The process of understanding the initial requirements is known in some places as the Requirements Engineering Process which spans 4 subsections.
 It is the process of defining, ducumenting and maintaining your requirements, and is just a way of organising what you have for later use. -->

 ### 3.1.
 Meeting the Client
 Meeting with your client will be the first step in the process of Initiation.
 This is where the client will talk to you about what they are wanting to develop, and they will want you to follow their requirements.
-These will be presented to you in the form of a specification document, also known as a specification requirements document (SRS).
+These will be presented to you in the form of a specification document.

 ### 3.2..
 Software Specification
 At the initial stage, you will have been given a set of requirements now in the form of the specification.
 This will define the expectation you need to follow in terms of how the system will perform, the inputs and outputs that are expected, what the program should do and who will be making use of it.
 It is important now for you to **read** this specification and start to think about the next steps you want to take.
 Don't worry if you are not sure of what to do at this point, once you've read the specification, this document will help guide you through the next stages you need to think about going forward.